Getting Started with Star Wars: Legion

 Grand Army of the Republic

-With warriors cloned from the most feared bounty hunter in the galaxy, and led into battle by members of the Jedi Order.
-Republic is seen as the “Elite” Faction as their basic troops can easily match up against the other factions’ superior units.
+With warriors cloned from the most feared bounty hunter in the galaxy and led into battle by members of the Jedi Order, the Republic is seen as the “Elite” Faction in Legion.
+Using their faction mechanics, their basic troops can easily match up against the other factions’ superior units.
 The unique mechanic the Republic brings into the game is the ability to share the game’s various tokens among the clones as well as pumping more shots into a target with their Fire Support ability that is shared in their basic troops.
-Granted your force may be fewer but with Brothers at your side, you’ll always have your opponents outnumbered.
+Your force may be fewer, but with your brothers at your side, you’ll always have your opponents outnumbered.
 Though a Jedi General does help.

 Play if: